-When it comes to generating powerful ad campaigns, nothing beats Google AdWords.
+When it comes to generating powerful ad campaigns, nothing beats Google Ads (formerly AdWords).
 The search engine’s proprietary PPC platform gives businesses a plethora of powerful tools to ensure their online ads are seen by the right people in order to generate leads and customers.

-While Google AdWords is stellar on its own, it can be made even better through call tracking software.
-We’ll talk about all the powerful benefits of Google AdWords and how integrating call tracking into your PPC optimization strategy can give you even more insights to improve your paid performance.
+While Google Ads is stellar on its own, it can be made even better through call tracking software.
+We’ll talk about all the powerful benefits of Google Ads and how integrating call tracking into your PPC optimization strategy can give you even more insights to improve your paid performance.

-But the power of Google AdWords extends well beyond creating keyword targeted ads.
+But the power of Ads extends well beyond creating keyword targeted ads.
 You’re also able to gain valuable insight into how well your ad campaigns are performing over time.
-When armed with AdWords, you can see firsthand which keywords are converting, as well as the performance of your ad amongst various demographics, locations, and more.
-This data can be very helpful in deciding how to optimize adwords campaigns going forward.
+When armed with Ads, you can see firsthand which keywords are converting, as well as the performance of your ad amongst various demographics, locations, and more.
+This data can be very helpful in deciding how to optimize Ads campaigns going forward.

-A few other notable features of AdWords include:
+A few other notable features of Google Ads include:

 What Can Call Tracking Do for PPC?